Ada Hegerberg

-Ada Martine Stolsmo Hegerberg (born 10 July 1995) is a Norwegian professional footballer who plays as a striker for the Division 1 Féminine club Lyon and the Norway national team.
+Ada Martine Stolsmo Hegerberg (born 10 July 1995) is a Norwegian professional footballer who plays as a striker for the Première Ligue club Lyon and captains the Norway national team.
+She is widely regarded as one of the greatest strikers of all time and one of the best female footballers in the world.

 Hegerberg has represented Norway at the youth international level, and made her debut for the senior team in 2011.
-In 2013, she was a part of the silver medalist team at the 2013 UEFA Women's Championship.
-She was on team Norway at the 2015 FIFA Women's World Cup, the 2017 UEFA Women's Championship and the 2022 UEFA Women's Championship.
+In 2013, she was a part of the silver medalist team at the 2013 UEFA European Championship.
+She was on team Norway at the 2015 FIFA World Cup, the 2017 UEFA European Championship and the 2022 UEFA European Championship.

 Hegerberg was awarded the 2016 UEFA Best Women's Player in Europe Award on 25 August 2016, and in 2017 and 2019 was named BBC Women's Footballer of the Year.
 In 2018 she was the first-ever recipient of the Ballon d'Or Féminin.
-She holds the record for most goals in a UEFA Women's Champions League season (15), and is currently the all-time highest goalscorer in UEFA Women's Champions League (59).
+She holds the record for most goals in a UEFA Women's Champions League season (15), and is currently the all-time highest goalscorer in UEFA Women's Champions League (66).

 Club career

-Early career
+Youth

 Hegerberg was born in Molde, but grew up in Sunndalsøra where she played for Sunndal Fotball along with her older sister Andrine.
 In 2007, their family moved to Kolbotn, where the sisters later joined Kolbotn IL.

+Kolbotn

 She made her debut for Kolbotn in 2010.
 On 6 August 2011, she scored three goals in seven minutes as Røa were beaten 4–1, with Andrine scoring the last goal.
 Aged 16, this made her the youngest player ever to have scored a hat-trick in Toppserien.
 While still 16 years old, she finished as Kolbotn's top scorer in the 2011 Toppserien season and was voted as the league's Young Player of the Year.

+Stabæk

 Ahead of the 2012 season, both Hegerberg sisters joined Stabæk.
 During a match against Fart in May 2012, she scored five goals during the first half of Stabæk's 8–2 win.
 At this stage the sisters were considered to be two of the biggest talents in Norwegian women's football, and Ada won the Statoil "Talent of the Month" award for the second time in May 2012.
 She became top goalscorer in the 2012 Toppserien with 25 goals in 18 matches.
 She also contributed two goals in the semi-final of the 2012 Norwegian Women's Cup, when Amazon Grimstad were beaten 3–0.
 Stabæk's 4–0 final victory over Røa saw Hegerberg score a hat-trick.

+Turbine Potsdam

 In 2013, she and her sister signed contracts with the German side 1.
 FFC Turbine Potsdam until 30 June 2014, where they became teammates of their countrywoman Maren Mjelde.
 Hegerberg scored in her Bundesliga debut when SC Freiburg was beaten 3–1.
 In their first season in Germany, the Hegerbergs and Turbine finished second in both the 2012–13 Bundesliga and the 2012–13 DFB-Pokal.